-To summarize, you will start your day by picking up your bread order from the warehouse and then proceed to sell and deliver product to existing accounts that include popular grocery stores, variety stores, restaurants, and gas stations, usually starting in the morning hours.
-Your responsibilities will include the following: provide customer service to each account, increase sales within each account, evaluate and create a product order for delivery, receive the order through the back door, and then merchandise the order to the shelf.
-Distributors are also encouraged to establish new customer accounts.
+To summarize, you will start your day by picking up your bread order from the warehouse and then proceed to deliver product to existing accounts that include grocery stores and restaurants usually starting in the morning hours.
+Your responsibilities will include the following: evaluating and creating an order of product needed for the shelf, pull the order from your inventory, receive the order through the back door, and then fill the order to the shelf.

 What are the current average sales and gross income for these routes?

-Currently these routes average $23,519 in weekly sales, and profit $227,344 per year in gross income.
+Currently these routes average $693,317 a year in sales and gross $166,396 per year in commission.
 Income documentation will be provided to all serious buyers.

 How do I get paid?

 The routes currently have net weekly sales (gross sales, minus returns) of $13,333, for an average of $3,200 per week.

 $3,200 per week is the routes weekly average, this number can be increased, by supporting the company’s promotions and up selling within your designated territory.
 Route values can also be increased by new accounts opening, new product lines being added, and simple inflation.

 There is no seller financing for these routes, and unfortunately banks will NOT write business loans against route-based businesses for several reasons.
 However, if you need money, you can review additional Financing Options Here.